 Elements of a Narcissistic Smear Campaign

-Elements of a narcissistic smear campaign include:
+Elements of a narcissistic smear campaign include:1

-Are you dating or married to a narcissist?
+Are You Dating or Married to a Narcissist?

 Whether you’re trying to move on or rebuild a relationship, a licensed therapist can guide you.
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-Visit BetterHelp
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Take a free assessment

-Examples of Narcissist Smear Campaign
+Examples of a Narcissist Smear Campaign

 Families

 Targeting their own family is not off limits when a narcissist feels wronged.
-A narcissistic parent might use a smear campaign against an estranged child or the family scapegoat in order to distract others from the family dysfunction, or discredit any allegations of abuse or trauma.
+A narcissistic parent might use a smear campaign against an estranged child or the family scapegoat in order to distract others from the family dysfunction, or to discredit any allegations of abuse or trauma.

 Romantic Relationships